govuk-vue/govuk-vue-docs/content/2.components/accordion.md

 ## Controlling which sections are open

 By default, all sections will be closed.
-You can bind a boolean value with `v-model` to set and keep track of the open state of the accordion section.
+You can bind a boolean value with `v-model:expanded` to set and keep track of the open state of the accordion section.

 You can also set `:remember-expanded="true"` on the accordion to let the browser remember which sections a user has open.